Updated for 2022

 What To Do on a Rainy Day in Zurich

 There are hundreds of animals to see and of course there is the elephant park and now the gorgeous koalas too.
 There’s also a rainforest hall and various other covered areas – so even on a rainy day it’s a great day out.
-TIP: A daily Family Pass for both parents and their own children costs CHF 71.
+TIP: Check out the daily Family Pass to save a few pennies!
 Read all about Zurich Zoo here.

 2. Trampolino or Kindercity

 Indoor play areas which are fun places for the kids to burn off some energy – for example Trampolino in Dietikon, Kindercity in Volketsvil for children aged 3 to 12.
 Click on the hyperlinks for information.

 Just a train ride or car journey away located in Pfäffikon.
 Unlike many Swiss attractions it’s open 365 days a year.
 There are great slides and lots of water fun to be had.
 See here for more information on Alpamare.
 There’s also a great swimming pool in Zollikon, the Forbach.

 Again this attraction is open 365 days a year, in fact 24 hours a day (!).
 Put your waterproofs on and go an explore the forest and see the animals.
 Admittance to the park itself is FREE and the Visitor Centre has a small entrance charge.
 For more information see here.

 Zurich’s Tram Museum is located in Open Monday, Wednesday, Saturday and Sunday from 1pm to 6pm.
 Featuring original trams and machinery dating from 1897 to 1960 with lots of vehicles which you can see and touch, it tells the story of Zurich’s trams and transport facilities over the years.
 There is also a special events program.
 See here for details.